moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_product.md

 When updating packaging barcodes as part of a product update, the transferred collection of packaging barcodes completely replaces the existing one collection.

 To update the list of product packages, it is necessary to transfer a new collection of packages as part of the product update.
 New collection of product packaging will completely replace the old collection.

 ##### Product Metadata

 Product Metadata contains information about additional fields.

-View all addons created in the main interface.
-Products fields, as well as all types of prices, you can use the request to obtain the metadata of the Products.
+You can view all additional Product fields created in the main interface using a request to obtain Product metadata.

 The response is an object, with the following structure:

 | Title | Type          | Description |